xchataqua/xchataqua/README.md

 # I lost all configurations after update to 1.11 or later

+* Your configuration has gone?
+* Your configuration is not saved when you quit the application?

 ## Auto-recovery script
   1. Download the [Script](http://xchataqua.github.com/downloads/fixdata.tar)
   2. Run the script: It will show the result.
 No bad message mean Good result.